circlecube/circlecube/README.md

 ### Hi there 👋 👨‍💻

 Hi, I make things.
-I’m a <a href="https://profiles.wordpress.org/circlecube/" target="_blank">core contributor</a> to WordPress, <a  href="https://circlecube.com/does-wordpress/" target="_blank">speaker</a> at WordCamps, and currently a WordPress Developer at <a href="https://www.bluehost.com/wordpress" target="_blank">Bluehost</a>.
+I’m a <a href="https://profiles.wordpress.org/circlecube/" target="_blank">core contributor</a> to WordPress, <a  href="https://evanmullins.com/speaking/" target="_blank">speaker</a> at WordCamps, and currently a WordPress Developer at <a href="https://www.bluehost.com/wordpress" target="_blank">Bluehost</a>.

-While I have a design background, I’ve found a stronger creative outlet writing code.
-I’m also digital nomad with wanderlust for life, so lately have been travelling with my wife and 4 growing kids! 🧔 + 🧑‍🦰 = 👦 👦 👦 👧
+While I have a design background 🎨, I’ve found a stronger creative outlet writing `code` 💻.
+I’m also <a href="https://evanmullins.com/nomading/">digital nomad</a> with wanderlust for life, so lately have been travelling with my wife and 4 growing kids! 🧔 + 🧑‍🦰 = 👦 👦 👦 👧

 ### I can be found at:
+- <a href="https://evanmullins.com">evanmullins.com</a> my personal site
 - <a href="https://circlecube.com">circlecube.com</a> my code related blog and portfolio site
 - <a href="https://nomaderwhere.com">nomaderwhere.com</a> my nomad travelling family site
 - <a href="https://github.com/circlecube">github</a> where I code